Identification of Latent Group Effects under Conditional Calibration: Monte Carlo Evidence

 \subsection{Finite-sample performance and oracle normality}

 \begin{sloppypar}

 Table~\ref{tab:sim1} reports bias, standard deviation, RMSE, and empirical coverage of nominal 95\% Wald intervals for the three main estimators at $n\in\{500,1{,}000,5{,}000\}$ with $\tau=1$ and $\sigma_u=0.30$.
-The oracle estimator is approximately unbiased throughout; the plug-in estimator exhibits a persistent positive bias of roughly 0.12--0.17, attributable to in-sample overfitting of the nuisance functions without cross-fitting; the orthogonal estimator, which uses 5-fold cross-fitting, is nearly unbiased and achieves coverage close to the nominal 0.95.
+The oracle estimator is approximately unbiased throughout; the plug-in estimator exhibits a persistent positive bias of roughly 0.12--0.17, attributable to regularisation bias of the in-sample ridge fit: the shrunken $\hat m$ under-partials the score-dependent component $\tau\,r(X)$ of $m(X)=\mu(X)+\tau r(X)$ (Lemma~\ref{lem:basic}), and the leftover $\E[z\,(m-\hat m)]>0$ inflates the numerator; the orthogonal estimator, which uses 5-fold cross-fitting, is nearly unbiased and achieves coverage close to the nominal 0.95.
 RMSE shrinks at the $\sqrt{n}$ rate for all three estimators. \end{sloppypar}